MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/difference-command.md

 - `Context` format provides lines of context for the differences in the files.
 This format is derived from the UNIX-based `diff -c` output format.

-- `RCS` format is similar to `/format:unix`, except context lines are not supplied.
+- `RCS` format is similar to `/format:unix`, except context lines aren't supplied.
 No special handing for a missing end of line marker at the end of the file is provided.

 - `SS` is the default difference output format for Visual SourceSafe.
 For more information, see [Diff (command line)](/previous-versions/9a7z21t6(v=vs.80)).